-The Grey Maine Coon Cat can be found in an abundance of different color variants, which are all included under the official Maine Coon color banding of ‘blue’.
-For instance, Grey Maine Coon Kittens and cats are available to purchase in the following colors: ‘grey tabbies’, ‘grey smoke’, ‘grey and white’ and ‘grey and black’, to name a few.
+Grey Maine Coon cats come in various color variants which are all included under the official Maine Coon color banding of ‘blue’.
+Grey Maine Coon colors include grey tabbies, grey smoke, grey and white, and grey and black, to name a few.

 How To Identify A Grey Maine Coon Cat

-If we refer to the Cat Fanciers Association, it is quickly evident to see that the ‘grey Maine Coon’ is not recognised as an official Maine Coon coloring.
-Instead, the ‘grey Maine Coon’ actually falls under the color category ‘blue’ (source).
+If we refer to the Cat Fanciers Association, it is quickly evident to see that the ‘grey Maine Coon’ is not recognized as an official Maine Coon coloring.
+Instead, the ‘grey Maine Coon’ actually falls under the color category ‘blue’ (source 1).

-According to the Cat Fanciers Association, grey Maine Coon cats and kittens are available within the following colour classes:
+According to the Cat Fanciers Association, grey Maine Coon cats and kittens are available within the following color classes: